Comparisons

 Ironclad

-• Founded: 2014, headquartered in San Francisco, with $330M+ in funding
+• Founded: 2014, headquartered in San Francisco, venture-backed

 • Customers: L'Oreal, Mastercard, Dropbox